spacetelescope/jirahub/README.rst

 License
 -------

-This project is Copyright (c) Steve Crawford and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Association of Universities for Research in Astronomy (AURA) and licensed under the terms of the BSD 3-Clause license.
 See the licenses folder for more information.